ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ### Local Certificate Validation (1p)

 You are free to use **tools of your choice** to complete this task, however we highly suggest getting started with Aapo Oksman's [certmitm](https://github.com/aapooksman/certmitm) tool.
-For full credit you should demonstrate the usage of your tool of choice on **multiple different application types** such as; mobile applications, web applications, games and/or other software to see if they are implementing certificate validation properly.

 You can use any machine for this task, but it is suggested to run it on a VM